 Navigating to Class, File or Symbol by Name

 Navigate commands enable you to quickly jump to the desired files or nodes specified by names.
 MPS suggests a look-up list of matching names, from which you can select the desired one, and open it in the editor.
 This navigation honors CamelCase and snake_case capitalization.
-Refer to the tips for detailed list of available techniques.
+For more information about detailed list of available techniques, refer to tips.

 Navigating by name

 To jump to a node or a file with the specified name

 On the main menu, point to, and then choose , or respectively, or use the following shortcuts:

 In the popup, start typing the desired name.

 So doing, you can enter characters located anywhere inside the desired name.
 As you type, the suggestion list shrinks, displaying the matching names only.

 Click the desired entry in the suggestion list, or select it using the arrow keys, and press Enter.